 Bizarrely a Business Case for the Bypass in 2017 claimed that the new road would decrease emissions of carbon dioxide because it would reduce congestion.
 This fiction was based on the unproven assumptions that the Bypass would not increase traffic and would result in zero congestion on the new road itself and its feeders.

 The Government recently set a target of “net zero” carbon by 2050.
 In Stockport politicians have recognised there is a “climate emergency”.
 Greater Manchester has produced a green plan.
 Yet many politicians are still wedded to road-building.
-They think that widespread adoption of electric cars at some time in the future gives a licence to carry on driving at something like current levels.
+They think that widespread adoption of electric cars at some time in the future gives a licence to carry on driving at current levels or greater.

-A recent study from the Natural History Museum has set out the huge cost to the environment of replacing petrol-powered cars with a similar number of electric cars.
+A recent study from the Natural History Museum has set out the huge impact on the environment of swapping our petrol-powered cars for a similar number of electric cars.

 Giant batteries used by electric cars demand a huge amount of mining of limited deposits of various metals.
 Scientists led, by the Museum’s Prof Richard Herrington, explain that to replace just the UK’s current fossil fuel-powered cars, we would need to produce almost double the current total annual world cobalt production, nearly the entire world production of neodymium, three quarters the world’s lithium production and at least half of the world’s copper production.